Michaelszeng/6.8210-Underactuated-Robotics-Notes/2) Value Iteration & LQR.md

 LQR is one tool for linear systems that we can derive from HJB.

-LQR solves optimal control for a system with Linear dynamics + quadratic cost, where the goal is to stabilize to $x^* = 0$ with minimum cost (at the bottom of the quadratic cost function).
+LQR solves optimal control for a system with Linear dynamics + infinite horizon quadratic cost, where the goal is to stabilize to $x^* = 0$ with minimum cost (at the bottom of the quadratic cost function).

 More specifically, LQR works on system dynamics of the form: